mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/advanced/michelson.md

 In our JavaScript program the initial `storage` value is `0` and it can be modified by calling `add (a)`, `sub (a)` and `reset ()`.

-We cannot run JavaScript on the Tezos blockchain, but we can choose LIGO, which will abstract the stack management and allow us to create readable, type-safe, and efficient smart contracts.
+We cannot run JavaScript on the Mavryk blockchain, but we can choose LIGO, which will abstract the stack management and allow us to create readable, type-safe, and efficient smart contracts.